plone/guillotina/docs/source/installation/configuration.md

 ### Cockroach

-Both postgres and cockroach have configurations that are identical; however, Cockroach has an additional `isolation_level` configuration which defaults to `snapshot`.
+Both PostgreSQL and Cockroach have configurations that are identical; however, Cockroach has an additional `isolation_level` configuration which defaults to `snapshot`.
 See https://www.cockroachlabs.com/docs/transactions.html